 Enterprise Data Warehouse Benefits

-The choice in favor of a Data Warehouse is less about weighing pros and cons and more about recognizing the use cases where its use is most appropriate.
+The choice in favor of creating a data warehouse is less about weighing pros and cons and more about recognizing the use cases where its use is most appropriate.
 However, it’s still essential to understand the advantages an EDW offers to the systems it supports.

 Enhanced Data Quality and Consistency